rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 </VirtualHost>
 ```

-IP-based virtual hosting is a method of applying certain guidelines based on the IP address and port on which the request is received.
-In general, this means serving different web sites on different ports or interfaces.
+IP-based virtual hosting applies specific guidelines based on the IP address and port on which the request is received.
+This generally means serving different websites on different ports or interfaces.

 ##### The `NameVirtualHost` directive